Himanshukr000/pyAPI-bot/README.md

     * While Creating the App twitter wwill ask about some things (short and long ones).
 So fill those out and you would               successfully create the App.

  ### Usage :
+ You need to run sp_test.py and say the commands .
  1. For Twitter :
     * Saying ``` Show the tweets ``` will command the bot to read the tweets for you (Latest ones).
     * Saying ``` Like [username] ``` will like the username's tweet in the recent tweets.